NHSDigital/ra-sandbox/input/pagecontent/add-patient-flag-record.md

 ### System Interactions

-The practioner decides to record a condition with the patients consent.
+The practioner decides to record patient flag information.

 This could be done with individual calls to the required endpoints, or can be done in a single transaction Bundle.
 A transaction Bundle can help with data integrity requirements and also help to reduce required http calls.

 <div style="text-align: left;">
   {%include add-pf-record-sequence.svg%}